SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 		  {{transcriptionsData.message}} <button class=" btn btn-danger  btn-large" ng-click="startVideo(transcriptionsData.fullTranscription[0].content[0].start)">{{transcriptionsData.clickableMessage}}</button>
 		</div>

-The id `progressBar`, `calculationOverAlert` and `outTranscriptionAlert` must be present.
+	The id `progressBar`, `calculationOverAlert` and `outTranscriptionAlert` must be present so those element can be updated.
-The progressBar represents the percentage of the Dtw calculation done and it will automaticaly be updated. `transcriptionsData.progressBarContent[0].style.width` is the actual percentage.
+	The progress bar represents the percentage of the Dtw calculation done and it will automaticaly be updated. `transcriptionsData.progressBarContent[0].style.width` is the actual percentage.
+The bar appears when there is DTW calculation (the enhanced json file is not found) and disapears when it is over.
-`transcriptionsData.calculationMessage` is a message indicating if there are still comparison calculation in progress.
-If not, the message is empty.
+	The `calculationOverAlert` message appears when the DTW calculation is over (if the enhanced json file was not found).
+The enhanced json data can be covered by clicking on the button connected to `transcriptionsData.copyTranscription()`.
-`transcriptionsData.message` and `transcriptionsData.clickableMessage` compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). `transcriptionsData.clickableMessage` contains the time when the transcription start and is dedicated to be bounded to the action: `startVideo(transcriptionsData.fullTranscription[0].content[0].start)` which set video to the start of the transcription.
+	The `outTranscriptionAlert` message appears when the video is currently out of the transcripted part. `transcriptionsData.message` and `transcriptionsData.clickableMessage` compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). `transcriptionsData.clickableMessage` contains the time when the transcription start and is dedicated to be bounded to the action: `startVideo(transcriptionsData.fullTranscription[0].content[0].start)` which set video to the start of the transcription.
 The start chosen here is the one of the reference.
-`transcriptionsData.fullTranscription` is the array extracted from the json file.
+	`transcriptionsData.fullTranscription` is the array created from the json files (or found in the enhanced transcription json file if founded).

 * Title: